 instruction and practice, modest depths, etc.

-They feature the same 3496 Hz Double Quadrature (DQ)
+3-part DQ boards feature the same 3496 Hz Double

-receiver and preamplifier, but have an improved class-E
+Quadrature (DQ) receiver and preamplifier, but have an

-efficiency.
-A special toroid for the beacon along
+than 90% efficiency.
+A special toroid for the

-with the wire to wind it will be included with each
+beacon along with the wire to wind it will be included

-board because of the high cost of small quantities of
+with each board because of the high cost of small

-boards and especially the new beacon, along with new
+the new boards and especially the new beacon, along with

-loop antenna designs for it, are given here.
-There
+new loop antenna designs for it, are given here.

-is sufficient information on this website to construct
+There is sufficient information on this website to

-and operate the receiver and beacon, and I am available
+construct and operate the receiver and beacon, and I am

 a service at my cost.
 For example, the cost of one